FernandaDeFR/simulador_fiis/README.md

     ```
 3.  **Open the application:**
     Simply open the `index.html` file in your preferred web browser.

-*(If your project relies on a live data API, you may need to specify how to configure API keys here, otherwise, this simple setup is sufficient.)*

 ## 💡 How to Use the Simulator